Current Program Closures

 Healthy Pregnancy Outreach Program Drop-in

-From the start of the pandemic and quarantine, SSCS has continued to operate by adapting our services and programs to be offered via phone or video platform wherever possible.
-For Phase 2, our Squamish office is now open to the public again Monday to Friday, from 8:30am to 4:30pm.
+For Phase 3, our doors are open and the main office is accessible to the public Monday to Friday, from 8:30am to 4:30pm.
 Community members are not required to wear a mask to enter the reception area, however only one person at a time is permitted.
 We also ask that you sanitize your hands upon entering and exiting the building.
-The majority of our programs, however, still continue to be offered by phone or through video conferencing.
-Please contact us at email@example.com or 604 892 5796 with any questions or to book an appointment.
+Please contact us at firstname.lastname@example.org or 604 892 5796 in Squamish or email@example.com or 604 894 6101 in Pemberton with any questions or to book an appointment.

 March 20, 2020